🏖️ Gold Coast day tours from Brisbane · Check Availability →

 💪 Police Presence

-Queensland Police patrol Cavill Avenue and Orchid Avenue on foot on Friday and Saturday nights — one of the more visible police presences of any entertainment strip in Queensland.
+Queensland Police patrol Cavill Avenue and Orchid Avenue on foot on Friday and Saturday nights — one of the most visible police presences of any entertainment strip in Queensland.

+The G:link light rail connects Helensvale to Broadbeach via Surfers Paradise.
 Uber and licensed taxis are plentiful.
-The Gold Coast G:link light rail connects Surfers Paradise to Broadbeach and Southport.
 Prefer rideshare over walking alone late.

 Surfers Paradise Esplanade Walk

-The 2km beachfront Esplanade is lit and active well into the evening — lined with cafes, restaurants, and bars, and backed by the famous Surfers Paradise skyline.
-Walking the Esplanade at dusk, when the high-rises catch the last light, is genuinely one of the Gold Coast’s iconic experiences.
-The beach itself is lit and patrolled, making an evening stroll along the sand perfectly accessible for most of the year.
+The 2 km beachfront Esplanade is lit and active well into the evening — lined with cafés, restaurants and bars, backed by the famous Surfers Paradise skyline.
+Walking the Esplanade at dusk, when the high-rises catch the last light, is genuinely one of the Gold Coast's iconic experiences.
+The beach itself is lit and patrolled, making an evening stroll along the sand perfectly accessible most of the year.

 Cavill Avenue